carcasanchez/ALinkBetweenAges/README.md

 - Right Trigger: use Spin Attack (you need a special book to learn this movement)
 - Start: Open pause menu

-Controls (keyboard):
+## Controls (keyboard):
 - WASD: move
-- Directional arrows: attack/talk with NPC/open chests
+- Directional arrows: attack/talk with NPC/open chests/move cursor in menu
 - Spacebar: dodge
 - ESC: open menu
 - Intro: skip cutscene text
-- V: spawn arrow
+- Left alt: use object (to use the bow, press any directional arrow at the same time)
+- Left Shift: change equipped object
+- Right Control: use spin attack

+## Debug features (allow them pressing first º)
+-Keynumber 2: make Link young
+-Keynumber 3: make Link adult
+-Keynumber 4 to 9: spawn enemies in the mouse position.
+-F1: active collisions visibility
+-F2: jump to the final battle (don't do this inside a cutscene!)
+-L: life refill
+-M: increase rupee counter by 5
+-N: put stamina potion in inventory
-- B: spawn bomb
+-Left Click: spawn bomb on mouse position

-DEBUG HACK: press F2 to skip to the final battle.
+-Right Click: teleport Link to mouse position
+-Left Control + keynumbers 1, 2, 3 or 4: activate cutscenes

 ### Changelog:

+## Gold (v1.5)

+-All cinematics in its final version
+-All bugs fixed
+-Art polish
+-Implemented missing sprites and animations

 ## Alpha (v0.9)